-Each module has a pairing configuration (pairing\config) in their default configuration file.
-This pairing\config dictates which sequencing data types (seq\type) are supported by the module, whether the module runs in paired or unpaired mode for each seq\type, and if so, how it performs these analyses for each seq\type.
-This information is ultimately used by the oncopipe.generate\runs\for\patient() function when producing (or not) tumour-normal pairs.
+Each module has a pairing configuration (pairing_config) in their default configuration file.
+This pairing_config dictates which sequencing data types (seq_type) are supported by the module, whether the module runs in paired or unpaired mode for each seq_type, and if so, how it performs these analyses for each seq_type.
+This information is ultimately used by the oncopipe.generate_runs_for_patient() function when producing (or not) tumour-normal pairs.
 If you want to learn more, check out the Pairing Configuration section in the developer documentation.

-That said, the user doesn't need to worry about the pairing\config unless they have unpaired tumour samples or they wish to configure modules for new sequencing data types (seq\type).
-If they have unpaired tumours, for each seq\type, they need to specify which normal sample to use for paired analyses where an unmatched normal sample will be used instead of a matched normal sample.
-This is done by providing values for unmatched\normal\id, as demonstrated in the Within a Configuration File section.
+That said, the user doesn't need to worry about the pairing_config unless they have unpaired tumour samples or they wish to configure modules for new sequencing data types (seq_type).
+If they have unpaired tumours, they will need to specify the normal sample IDs to use for each seq_type and genome_build.
+This is done using the unmatched_normal_ids key, as demonstrated in the Within a Configuration File section.
+Briefly, the keys under unmatched_normal_ids take on the form <seq_type>--<genome_build>, and the values are the sample IDs.
+Normally, unmatched_normal_ids is set under shared such that this configuration is inherited by all modules, but it can also be provided at the module level if some modules should use different unmatched normal samples.